exatoa/Bench4BL/README.md

 > $ vi Settings.txt <br />
 > &nbsp; &nbsp; indripath=/usr/local/bin/ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;<-- edit this value as a the first log of "make install" <br />
 >

+### Usage of launcher_Tool.py
+* Preparing step
+    - You need to set the PATHs and JavaOptions in the launcher_Tool.py file.
+    - Open the file, launcher_Tool.py and check the following variables
+    - ProgramPATH: Set the directory path which contains the release files of the IRBL techniques. (ex. u'~/Bench/techniques/releases/')
+    - OutputPATH: Set the result path to save output of each technique (ex. u'~/Bench/expresults/')
+    - JavaOptions: Set the java command options. (ex. '-Xms512m -Xmx4000m')
+    - JavaOptions_Locus: Set the java options for Locus.
+Because Locus need a large memory, we separated the option. (ex. '-Xms512m -Xmx8000m')
+* Options
+    - -w <work name>: \[necessary\] With this option, users can set the ID for each experiment, and each ID is also used as a directory name to store the execution results of each Technique.
+Additionally, if the name starts with "Old", this script works for the previous data, otherwise works for the new data.
+    - -g <group name>: A specific group.
+With this option, the script works for the subjects in the specified group.
+    - -p <subject name>: A specific subject.
+To use this option, you should specify the group name.
+    - -t <technique name>: A specific technique.
+With this option, the script makes results of specified technique.
+    - -v <version name>: A specific version.
+With this option, the script works for the specified version of source code.
+    - -s: Single version mode, With this option, the script works for the only latest source code.
+    - -m: With this option, the bug repositories created by combining the text of duplicate bug report pairs are used instead of the normal one.

+* Examples
+> Bench/scripts$ python launcher_Tool.py -w ExpFirst <br />
+> Bench/scripts$ python launcher_Tool.py -w ExpFirst -s <br />
+> Bench/scripts$ python launcher_Tool.py -w ExpFirst_Locus -t Locus <br />
+> Bench/scripts$ python launcher_Tool.py -w ExpFirst_CAMLE -g Apache -p CAMEL <br />

 # Previous Techniques Load on Eclipse
 We changed previous techniques on Eclipse.
 But we didn't include eclipse environment files (.metadata folder, .project and .classpath file) in each previous techniques folders.